mitroitskii/lexicon-light/project_notes.md

   - describe results
   - 🔥 look at what it suggested before for each of mlp and rnn
     -  [ ] rename the chatgpt chats for easier search
+- ??? which parameters to Sweep Over ?
 - [ ] implement base MLP and RNN
   - [ ] see recommendation on sizes from coursework
 - [ ] modify sanity_check